ahmadaIanazi/bottoms/README.md

 ## Usage

 1. Import the "bottoms" module in your React Native project.
 2. Use the provided hooks or methods to create and customize bottom sheets in your app.
+3. Wrap your entire app with this provider and pass the Layout component to it.
+4. Call 'bottom' to perform functions such as bottom.open('sheet')

 For detailed usage examples and API documentation, refer to the [documentation](https://your-documentation-link-here).